The airline with the best average rating is Lufthansa with 7.3/10.

 I've read people criticize the 787 windowshades (or better the lack thereof) because they don't really get dark.
 I disagree, even though I admit there's the possibility that they've improved the windows over the years; this is a pretty new plane, after all.

 I did manage to get 1-1,5 hours of sleep, although it wasn't exactly high quality.
 When sitting in the seat for longer, you appreciate the generous recline, but in my opinion, the seats lack lumbar support.
-And if you use your pillow for that, there's not enough support in the neck - a problem I usually don't have with adjustable headrests, but that's my take (and physiognomy).
+And if you use your pillow for that, there's not enough support in the neck - a problem I usually don't have with adjustable headrests, but that's my take (and body built).

 Some time during the flight, we hit some turbulence over the Atlantic Ocean, which was noticeable but not that terrible.
 Later the crew went through the cabin with a snack basket, and distributed pre-packaged snacks and fruit to the passengers who were awake.